job/rpkitouch/README.md

 **-n**

 > No-op.
-> The file's modification time is computed but not set.
+> The file's modification time is computed but not set and no copies are made.
 > Can be combined with
 > **-d**
 > and